Photography bracketing can help you photograph high contrast scenes.

 Photomatix is the app responsible for HDR’s bad rep. People overused it so badly that it’s quite common to think Photomatix is bad and amateurish.
 That is wrong.

 A photographer should use it carefully and do as little tone mapping as possible.
 Moderation is key.
-Otherwise, the colours start looking like nuclear pollution waste.
+Otherwise, the colors start looking like nuclear pollution waste.

 Aurora HDR is a great app, with a lot of tools similar to the ACR and Lightroom.
 It does a good job merging the photos, and I managed to get similar results.